webpro-nl/knip/packages/docs/src/content/docs/guides/writing-a-plugin.md

 npm run create-plugin -- --name cool-linter
 ```

-It will add source files, and a test and fixtures to get you started.
+This adds source files, and a test and fixtures to get you started.
+The main

-If there's a plugin similar to what you need, you can also copy the plugin, its
+source file contains comments for some guidance as well.

-tests and fixtures.
-The rest of this tutorial assumes we used the
+If there's a plugin similar to what you need, by all means, copy from that
-`create-plugin` script.
+plugin implementation, tests and fixtures.

 ## Exports